netsec-ethz/scion-tutorials/content/apps/rains.md

 # RAINS, Another Internet Naming Service

-!!!
-Warning

-    This page has not been updated after the latest changes to SCIONLab and is out of date.
+{% include alert type="Warning" content="This page has not been updated after the latest changes to SCIONLab and is out of date." %}

 RAINS is an alternate protocol for Internet name resolution, designed as a replacement of the Domain Name System (DNS) and is used in SCIONLab.